Netflix: A Case of Transformation for the Digital Future

 Television is no longer the only screen.
 This means that Netflix will be on any screen and optimized for any size.

 TV guides are standard and customers want personalized recommendations.
-That means, Netflix will offer unique suggestions that for every user.
+That means, Netflix will offer unique suggestions for every user.
 And will continually experiment and learn to improve the recomemndations.

 Netflix has data that suggests there is different viewing behavior depending on the day of the week, the time of day, the device, and sometimes even the location.
 They have not yet implemented contextual recommendations but could well do that in the near future.